RespiraWorks/PAPR/README.md

 ![Overview photo](/assets/Overview-PAPR-Collage.JPG)

+***Important Disclaimer: This is a prototype device, offered free-of-charge as a public service during the COVID emergency, with no claim, guarantee, or warranty offered or implied of performance or suitablity for any purpose.
+This device has not be independently certified or approved.
+Use of this design or any derivatives thereof is entirely at your own risk.
+By using any of these materials, you acknowledge that you have read and understood the [full disclaimer](#full-disclaimer) at the end of this document.
+Please do not use these materials if you do not understand and accept these risks.***

 This is a low-cost 3D-printable PAPR project started by Edwin Chiu as part of RespiraWorks (github: inceptionev)

 This project is currently at release-candidate stage.
 The current files can be found in the release-candidates folder.
 Most of the 3D files here were created in FreeCad v0.18.